Citizenship By Investment - RIF Trust

 Flag of Antigua and Barbuda Antigua and Barbuda

-Offers visa-free travel to 153 countries, notably including the European Schengen Area, the UK, Hong Kong, and Singapore.
+Offers visa-free travel to 162 countries, including the European Schengen area, the UK as well, along with Hong Kong, and, what's more, Singapore.

 View programme